-Join thousands of volunteers throughout California to construct and update structures for ADA compliance, clear trash and clean graffiti, remove invasive plants and replace them with native species, renovate campgrounds, maintain trails, and more in celebration of our 20th annual Earth Day Restoration and Cleanup presented by Pacific Gas and Electric Company (PG&E).
-With the help of grant funds and many volunteers, 40 state parks will get support to complete special projects and needed maintenance on this day of service.
+On Saturday, April 21, thousands of volunteers throughout California helped construct and update structures for ADA compliance, clear trash and clean graffiti, remove invasive plants and replace them with native species, renovate campgrounds, maintain trails, and more in celebration of our 20th annual Earth Day Restoration and Cleanup presented by Pacific Gas and Electric Company (PG&E).
+With the help of grant funds and many volunteers, 35 state parks got support to complete special projects and needed maintenance on this day of service.

 To commemorate the 20th anniversary, presenting sponsor PG&E has funded a special round of grants for important projects to help state parks in the face of natural disasters – to better cope with wildfires, drought and other environmental impacts in the short term, and to build resiliency to deal with the effects of climate change in the long term.
 The parks awarded these grants are:

 Read more about the special projects at these sites here.

 Our 2017 Earth Day Restoration and Cleanup provided an opportunity for all of us to do something meaningful for our planet by giving back to the state parks in our communities.
 Across California, more than 3,000 volunteers helped restore and clean up 40 state parks, in partnership with nearly 30 park nonprofits and community organizations.